maheedharpamuru/Resume/Resume.md

 **Phone:** 206-972-1564<br/>

 ### Summary
-* Experienced in Java,C#,Python programming.
+* Experienced in Java, C#, Python programming.
 *	Proficiency with algorithms and data structures.
 *	Experienced with software development using Amazon Web Services S3, SQS, and SNS,Azure cloud services.
 *	Have knowledge in Machine Learning.